kalaspuff/tomodachi/README.rst

 | **Please note: this is a work in progress.**

-``tomodachi`` is still a highly experimental project with an unregular release schedule.
+``tomodachi`` is still an experimental project with an unregular release schedule.
+Before the package is available as a 1.0.0 release, note that there may be breaking changes between 0.x versions.

 How do I use this? (simple install using ``pip``)
 -------------------------------------------------
-Preferrably installation should be done via ``pip`` to get the cli alias set up automatically.
-Locally it is recommended to install ``tomodachi`` into a virtualenv to avoid random packages into your base site-packages.
+Installation could as always be done via ``pip`` to get the cli alias set up automatically.
+Locally it is recommended to install ``tomodachi`` into a virtualenv to avoid cluttering.
+When developing microservices for real it's highly recommended to use containerization such as Docker and ``tomodcahi`` works great within such environments.

 .. code:: bash